voxel51/eta/docs/modules_dev_guide.md

 if __name__ == "__main__":
-    main(*sys.argv[1:])
+    run(*sys.argv[1:])
 ```

 Modules include the following, in this order from top to bottom
 - a full docstring at the top of the file to describe the module capabilities,
 - the _futurize_ a set of imports, pragmas, and other defines to allow for cross version python support (see `python23_guide.md`),
-- imports organized according to our `style_guide.md`, namely standard library imports, third-party library imports, ETA imports and project imports with a single blank line separating each,
+- imports organized according to our `style_guide.md`, namely standard library imports, third-party library imports, and application-specific imports with a single blank line separating each,
 - logging setup,
 - definition of module configuration class,
 - main function code to drive the engine,